 What may yet to come: Seeing the impact of this wedding upfront-from both sides.

 Tropical coral reefs play a crucial role in the Earth’s ecosystem.
 If the coral reef continues to disappear now, the beauty and marine life of the island will suffer.
 Not only does it contribute to air quality, but it also allows a local fisher to fish in uncontaminated waters, free from toxins and bacteria, to support his family and attract tourists

 During a recent trip with a couple of friends and family, we took a glass-bottom boat on a quick tour.
 Our travel guide tried to convince us it is the best coral in the region.
 Looks like somebody extinguished a fire under the ocean in some areas.
 Warmer temperatures are noted on these islands as well.

 I thought, maybe he has never been to other areas in the Caribbean where there seem to be more environmentally friendly policies to explore what a flourishing coral reef should look like, or he’s just doing his job.
 Many coral reefs are like dying plants on land that could use fresh water under the sea.
-For the 20-minute walk, only a few small fish showed up as if they too wanted to escape.
+For the 20-minute walk, only a few small fish left as if they too wanted to escape.

 A fading culture from the hillside covered in silent gentrification.

 Several viewers realized the hidden stratification dilemma on Sunday, November 17, 2014, after CNN broadcast Part Unknown by the late Anthony Bourdain.

 This memorable episode illustrates a deep tide that uprooted the soul from those shores and other places.
 This lovely island, which shares many of our heritage with a global image, few are ready to exchange their soul for financial gain.